thirty25/cqrs-ef-core-repository-pattern/readme.md

 FROM "Blogs" AS "b"
 ```

 It's important to remember that this is what's sent to the server.
 That means it is what will show up a trace session or the query store.
-Definitely helpful when you start seeing large queries that could come from anywhere in the app.
-That is if we remembered to include it.
+These tags are helpful when you start seeing expensive queries that could come from anywhere in the app.
+Well, that is if we remembered to include it.

-So, let's include a tag automatically.
+So, let's include it automatically.

 While it's nice to have some text in there what if we included the method name and filename?
 We can rely on a little compiler magic and add that to our repository.

 ```c#
 public IQueryable<T> Query<T>(